zikula/core/src/docs/Searchable.md

 Searchable
 ==========

-The Api/methodology for the search module has changed again for Core-2.0.
-All previous methods are deprecated (but still fully functional) in favor of a dedicated class that is identified as a DependencyInjection tagged service, like so:
+The Api/methodology for the search module requires a dedicated class that is identified as a DependencyInjection tagged service, like so:

 ```
     acme_foo_module.helper.search_helper: